 How to pay for college may be one of the first major financial decisions you will make in your lifetime.
 The decisions you make today will impact your future ability to buy a car, buy a home and save for retirement.
-No pressure!
-Taking time now to understand your financial picture and make a plan will put you in control of your money.
+Taking time now to make a plan will put you in control of your money.
+Determining how much you will have to pay for college and how is not easy.
+Consider making an appointment with a financial coach to help you figure it out!

 A full-time student at ACC takes at least four classes per semester (12 or more credit hours).
 A part-time student is enrolled for fewer than 12 credit hours per semester.